ShimzaSajid/To-Do-List/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-You’re free to use, modify, and share — just give proper credit.
+You are free to use, copy, modify, and distribute this project for personal or commercial purposes.
+Just make sure to include the original license and give appropriate credit.